 XF and XE

-Introduced in 2009, the fourth generation of XJ’s exterior brought a fresh air with its new styling.
-It featured a 5-litre V8 engine and had a modern look compared to the previous generations of the XJ.
+Introduced in 2009, the fourth generation of XJ’s exterior brought fresh air with its new styling.
+It featured a 5-liter V8 engine and had a modern look compared to the previous generations of the XJ.

 Launched in 2012, “the F-TYPE is the true embodiment of the Jaguar marque.
 Its thrilling performance is coupled with design touches that both lead Jaguar forwards and hark back to its heritage, with a clear influence from E-type. […] The F-TYPE was initially launched as a convertible only model.
 Following in the footsteps of the E-type, an F-TYPE coupé followed a year later.
 And now, the 2016 F-TYPE is setting new standards for driving dynamics and performance,” according to the official Jaguar website.